Skip to main content

 Program Outcomes

-3. Describe models of practice and frames of reference that are used in occupational therapy.
+3. Describe models of practice, frames of reference and evident-based research that are used in OT.
+(Essential Skills)

-4. Demonstrate a thorough knowledge of occupational therapy interventions and procedures to enhance safety, wellness, and performance in activities of daily living (ADL).
+5. Demonstrate a thorough knowledge of OT interventions and procedures to enhance safety, wellness, and performance in daily occupations.
+(Essential Skills)

 Accreditation Associate of Applied Science